 - stay home when you’re sick and until you no longer have a fever and your symptoms have been improving for at least 24 hours

 - viruses spread more easily in group settings, such as businesses, schools and long-term care homes

 - even after getting the flu shot, washing with soap and water for at least 15 seconds helps keep the virus from spreading

-- if soap and water are not available, use a hand sanitizer (gel or wipes) with at least 70% alcohol
+- if soap and water are not available, use a hand sanitizer (gel or wipes)

 Cover your mouth when you cough or sneeze

 - use a tissue and throw it out rather than putting it in your pocket, on a desk or table